 A range of top quality child care, family care and preschool options must be available to all families.
 Professional development opportunities must be accessible to the thousands of child care professionals across the state.
 Together, we can help make Washington state a place where all families and young children have the opportunities they need to thrive.

-In 2015, ELAA worked with Governor Jay Inslee and the Washington State Legislature to pass the Early Start Act, along with an historic investment, to develop Washington’s base of high-quality early learning opportunities.
-In 2016 we are working to expand access to these opportunities by preventing a waitlist for child care subsidy, expanding access to our state pre-K program (ECEAP), ensuring that child care workers have the resources they need to improve quality, and more.
-See our 2016 legislative agenda.
+In 2015, we worked with Governor Jay Inslee and the Washington State Legislature to pass the Early Start Act, along with an historic investment, to develop Washington’s base of high-quality early learning opportunities.
+In 2017 we are working to:

 We are also working for greater federal investment in early learning.
 The majority of Washington’s early learning programs are funded by federal funds.
 The Washington State Congressional delegation is an essential partner in this work.